hemant-elastic/examples-1/k8s-observability-with-eck/README.md

 ## Elasticsearch cluster

-Rather than have you apply a YAML file on disk, this is copied and pasted so that you look at it and see what is involved.
-Starting at the top:
+Please have a look at `elasticsearch.yaml` file.

 - The type of thing being deployed is Elasticsearch
 - The name of the cluster is `elasticsearch-sample`
 - Use version 7.2.0
-- Make this a three node cluster
+- Make this a three node cluster, with 1 hot node and 2 warm nodes
-- Mount a 200Gi volume `data` on each node using the storage class `ssd` that we just created
+- Mount a 100Gi volume `data` on hot node using the storage class `ssd` and a 200Gi volume on warm nodes
+- The LoadBalancer will expose the `elasticsearch` service endpoint to the outside world

 ```
-cat <<EOF | kubectl apply -f -
+kubectl apply -f elasticsearch.yml
-apiVersion: elasticsearch.k8s.elastic.co/v1alpha1
-kind: Elasticsearch
-metadata:
-  name: elasticsearch-sample
-spec:
-  version: "7.2.0"
-  nodes:
-  - nodeCount: 3
-    volumeClaimTemplates:
-    - metadata:
-        name: data
-      spec:
-        accessModes: [ "ReadWriteOnce" ]
-        storageClassName: "ssd"
-        resources:
-          requests:
-            storage: 200Gi
-EOF
 ```

 ### Check status